polymode/polymode/modes/readme.md

 ### Initialization of polymodes

-Initialization depends on concrete type of the `pm/config` object, but the main steps are described here.
+Initialization depends on concrete type of the `pm/polymode` object, but the main steps are described here.

-`poly-XXX-mode` is created with `(define-polymode poly-XXX-mode pm-config/XXX)` where `pm-config/XXX` is a predefined `pm-config` object representing the mode.
+`poly-XXX-mode` is created with `(define-polymode poly-XXX-mode pm-poly/XXX)` where `pm-poly/XXX` is a predefined `pm-polymode` object representing the mode.

-When called, `poly-XXX-mode` clones `pm-config/XXX` object and calls `pm/initialize` on it.
+When called, `poly-XXX-mode` clones `pm-poly/XXX` object and calls `pm/initialize` on it.
 In turn, `pm/initialize` performs the following steps:

-   1. assign the config object into local `pm/config` variable
+   1. assign the config object into local `pm/polymode` variable
-   2. clone the `pm/submode` objects specified by `:basemode` slot of `pm/config`
+   2. clone the `pm/submode` objects specified by `:basemode` slot of `pm/polymode`
    3. initialize base-mode by running the actual function in `:mode` slot of the basemode object.
    4. store basemode object into local `pm/submode` variable
    5. set local variable `pm/type` to `'base`
-   6. run `pm/config`'s `:init-functions` as normal hooks
+   6. run `pm/polymode`'s `:init-functions` as normal hooks
    7. run `pm--setup-buffer` which is common setup function used internally to set font-lock and a range of workarounds
    8. run `poly-XXX-mode-hook`.